MSevey/skynet-portal-rename/README.md

 supplying `delete-only` as an argument.
 This will skip the renaming and just iterate over the filesystem and delete old empty directories.

+Use this gist to update the Renter after running the rename script https://gist.github.com/MSevey/4b7fa436124765e2b80f1851d3a08e1b